Convex-Dev/design/cad/026_lisp/README.md

 => [1 2 3]
 ```

-You may want to use a Symbol as a value without performing any lookup.
-In this case, you need need to **quote** the Symbol, so that the symbol itself will be returned (rather than the value that it refers to).
+It is sometimes useful to use a Symbol as a value in itself (without performing any lookup).
+In this case, it is possible to **quote** the Symbol, so that the symbol itself will be returned (rather than the value that it refers to).
 This can be done in two ways:

 ```clojure
 ;; Quoting with the single quotation mark